-- provide scientific advice to the Commonwealth Environment Minister and relevant state ministers in relation to coal seam gas (CSG) and large coal mining development proposals that are likely to have a significant impact on water resources - provide scientific advice to the Commonwealth Environment Minister on bioregional assessments1 of areas of CSG and large coal mining development - provide scientific advice to the Commonwealth Environment Minister on research priorities and projects - collect, analyse, interpret and disseminate scientific information about the impacts of CSG and large coal mining activities on water resources - provide scientific advice on other matters in response to a request from the Commonwealth or relevant state ministers.
+- provide scientific advice to the Commonwealth Environment Minister and relevant state ministers on coal seam gas (CSG) and large coal mining development proposals that are likely to have a significant impact on water resources - provide scientific advice to the Commonwealth Environment Minister on bioregional assessments (CoA 2015a) of areas of CSG and large coal mining development - provide scientific advice to the Commonwealth Environment Minister on research priorities and projects - collect, analyse, interpret and publish scientific information about the impacts of CSG and large coal mining activities on water resources, and - provide scientific advice on other matters in response to a request from the Commonwealth or relevant state ministers.

-Further information on the role of the IESC is available on the IESC website2.
+Further information on the IESC's role is on the IESC website (CoA 2015b).

-Purpose of these Guidelines
+Purpose of the Information Guidelines

-The Information Guidelines outline the information that project proponents should provide to enable the IESC to provide robust scientific advice to government regulators on the potential water-related impacts of CSG and large coal mining development proposals.
+The Information Guidelines outline what types of information a proposal for a CSG or large coal mining project should include.
+This information is needed to enable the IESC to provide robust scientific advice to government regulators on the potential water-related impacts of such proposals.

-The guidelines were initially published in February 2013, reviewed in April 2014, June 2015 and XXXX 2018, and amended to update reference material, developments in leading practice and knowledge, take account of the IESC's experience and incorporate comments from users.
+The guidelines were first published in February 2013.
+The guidelines were reviewed and amended in April 2014, June 2015 and May 2018, to update reference material, cover developments in leading practice and knowledge, take account of the IESC's recent experience and incorporate comments from users.